From Changing Room To Board Room

 I have competed at every level in athletics and now I’ve taken a place in the UK Athletics board room, hoping to effect the change that I want to see.

 Hi, I’m Marilyn Okoro, former 400m and 800m specialist.
 I won bronze in the 4x400m relay at the 2008 Beijing Olympic Games, bronze at the 2007 World Championships, silver at the 2010 European Championships and silver and bronze at the 2011 European Championships.
-Along with Great Britain’s 1984 3000m Olympic silver medallist Wendy Sly, I’ve recently been appointed to the board of UK Athletics (UKA).
+Along with Great Britain’s 1984 3000m Olympic silver medallist Wendy Sly, I was appointed to the board of UK Athletics (UKA).

 I have always wanted to join the UKA board.
 After certain experiences that I faced as an athlete and throughout my career, as I looked back I realised I needed someone to advocate for me; however that person wasn’t there.
 I realised the only way to really influence change was from the top, and I felt like it was a space that I kept getting told that I couldn’t have access to.